Eastside Historic Cemetery District: History

 Detroit's Catholic community was originally heavily French in character.
 However, near the beginning of the 19th century, waves of immigration added other nationalities into the mix, notably Irish Catholics.
 In time, these Irish Catholics departed from the French-speaking Ste.
 Anne's and established their own parish.
 By 1840, they decided they wanted their own cemetery.
 In 1841, the parish purchased 12 acre of farmland from the Leib farm for $400.

 The first burial in the cemetery occurred only twelve days after its establishment when Robert Elliott, an architect, judge, and founding member of the committee that created the cemetery, was laid to rest.
 He had been killed in a construction accident.
 The cemetery was christened "Mount Elliott" in his honor.

 A second parcel of land was purchased for the cemetery in 1865, and a third in 1881; this brought the size of the cemetery to its current 65 acre.
 A stone gateway into the cemetery was completed the same year.
 In 1869, remains from Detroit's Ste.
 Anne Cemetery were moved and re-interred at Mount Elliott.
 Among the remains moved was Colonel Jean François Hamtramck.

 Description

 Roads winding through the cemetery carry the names of religious leaders (Pope Pius Avenue, Bishop LeFevere Avenue and Place, and Bishop Borgess Avenue) or biblical themes (Calvary Avenue, Holy Cross Place, Trinity Avenue, and Resurrection Avenue).

 The entrance to Mt.
 Elliott Cemetery is through a stone gateway designed and built by Walter Schweikart in 1882 at a cost of $6,000.
 Schweikart also built the entrance to the nearby Elmwood cemetery.

 In 1872, Fireman's Fund bought large lots for $500 apiece in both Mt.
 Elliott and Elmwood Cemeteries for the purpose of burying firefighters.
 In 1889, the Fund erected a marker at the site for a cost of $2,965.

 Gravesites

-The following are some people buried in Mt.
+The following are some notable people buried in Mt.
 Elliott: